-- (d) When real property is determined to be surplus to current state needs but not to foreseeable state needs, the commissioner shall take all necessary action to ensure that any disposition of the real property is temporary and maintains the commissioner's ability to make such real property available to a state agency as needed. - (e) When notice is required under subsection (c) before declaring specified property surplus, the commissioner shall provide the following written notice to all parties under clause (1) of subsection (h): (1) a statement that the property is currently being considered by the commissioner for disposal on a temporary or permanent basis as surplus; (2) a brief description of the surplus process and the right of first refusal by a municipality to acquire the property should the commonwealth seek to dispose of the property whether on a temporary or permanent basis; (3) a general description of the property under consideration for disposal including as applicable, a description of the land, buildings, appurtenant structures and equipment and the current use and square footage of such property; and (4) a legal description of the property including approximate metes and bounds and other information identifying any existing easements, restrictions or other conditions.
+(d) When real property is determined to be surplus to current state needs but not to foreseeable state needs, the commissioner shall take all necessary action to ensure that any disposition of the real property is temporary and maintains the commissioner's ability to make such real property available to a state agency as needed.

+(e) When notice is required under subsection (c) before declaring specified property surplus, the commissioner shall provide the following written notice to all parties under clause (1) of subsection (h): (1) a statement that the property is currently being considered by the commissioner for disposal on a temporary or permanent basis as surplus; (2) a brief description of the surplus process and the right of first refusal by a municipality to acquire the property

-(f) There shall be a surplus land coordination committee.
-The committee shall consist of 1 representative appointed by each of the following: the commissioner, the secretary of the executive office of environmental affairs, the chairman of the commonwealth development coordinating council, the secretary of the executive office of transportation, the director of the department of housing and community development, the secretary of the executive office of economic development, the executive director of the Massachusetts Association of Regional Planning Agencies, the president of the Massachusetts Association of Community Development Corporations, and the executive director of the Massachusetts Municipal Association.
-At any committee meeting, a majority of the members of the board entitled to vote must be present to constitute a quorum.
-The committee shall meet at such times as the committee chairman shall set, but no less than once every 3 months to consider the future re-uses of any surplus property.
-The committee shall provide a written recommendation to the commissioner on the appropriate future re-use of surplus property.
+122 should the commonwealth seek to dispose of the property whether on a temporary or permanent 123 basis; (3) a general description of the property under consideration for disposal including as 124 applicable, a description of the land, buildings, appurtenant structures and equipment and the 125 current use and square footage of such property; and (4) a legal description of the property 126 including approximate metes and bounds and other information identifying any existing 127 easements, restrictions or other conditions.(f) There shall be a surplus land coordination 128 committee.
+The committee shall consist of 1 representative appointed by each of the following: 129 the commissioner, the secretary of the executive office of environmental affairs, the chairman of 130 the commonwealth development coordinating council, the director of the department of housing 131 and community development, the executive director of the Massachusetts Association of 132 Regional Planning Agencies, the president of the Massachusetts Association of Community 133 Development Corporations, and the executive director of the Massachusetts Municipal 134 Association.
+The secretary of transportation and or his designee shall serve as a non-voting 135 member of the committee and advise the committee.
+At any committee meeting, a majority of 136 the members of the board entitled to vote must be present to constitute a quorum.
+The committee 137 shall meet at such times as the committee chairman shall set, but no less than once every 3 138 months to consider the future re-uses of any surplus property.
+The committee shall provide a 139 written recommendation to the commissioner on the appropriate future re-use of surplus 140 property.

-No member of the committee shall be in violation of section 6 of chapter 268A for conduct which involves his participation, as a member of the committee, in a particular matter before the committee which may affect the financial interest of a business organization with which the member is affiliated, if the member, his immediate family and partner have no personal and direct financial interest in the particular matter and if the member discloses in writing his affiliation and financial interest to the committee and it is recorded in the minutes of the meeting of the committee.
+141 No member of the committee shall be in violation of section 6 of chapter 268A for 142 conduct which involves his participation, as a member of the committee, in a particular matter 143 before the committee which may affect the financial interest of a business organization with 144 which the member is affiliated, if the member, his immediate family and partner have no personal and direct financial interest in the particular matter and if the member discloses in writing his affiliation and financial interest to the committee and it is recorded in the minutes of the meeting of the committee.